Distilleries to visit by train: Part 1 - from Edinburgh

 Blair Athol distillery (credit and copyright: Diageo)

-With a quick walk through the town of Pitlochry, the Blair Athol distillery is an accessible Highland distillery.
-The town is situated along the scenic Central Highland Line, and makes a good stopping-off point before heading further north towards the Cairngorms and Inverness.
+Just a quick walk through the town of Pitlochry, is the Blair Athol distillery, shop and Mash Tun Bar.
+The town is situated along the scenic Central Highland Line and makes a good stopping-off point before heading further north towards the Cairngorms and Inverness.
 Blair Athol’s single malt is part of Diageo’s ‘Flora and Fauna’ range, making it a comparatively rare find for Scotch whisky fans.
-As the home of Bell’s Blend, Blair Athol distillery offers tours for both single malt and blend enthusiasts from £16-65.
+As the home of Bell’s Blend, Blair Athol distillery offers tours for both single malt and blend enthusiasts from £19 -105.

 Region: Lowland